acaylor/ajs-blog/content/posts/loki-3-upgrade.md

 ---

 Just a quick post to upgrade Grafana Loki to v3.
 If you are not familiar with this project, it is an open-source system for aggregating application, system, and other log files for querying and potentially configuring alert notifications when something goes wrong.
-Check out a [previous post][] where I set up Loki in my homelab.
+Check out a [previous post][1] where I set up Loki in my homelab.

 ## step 1: update to latest minor release of 2.x